 The Voyageur trip is the only kayaking trip Miniwanca offers.
-This 21-day, 20-night trip sees campers paddling eastward through the Georgian Bay along the northern shoreline of Lake Huron.
+This 23-day, 22-night trip sees campers paddling eastward through the Georgian Bay along the northern shoreline of Lake Huron.

 It is a five-week session that starts during week two of Session A. The first week of camp is dedicated to skill building and kayaking practice on Stony Lake and Lake Michigan.
 The group reviews basic paddle strokes, rescue techniques, wet exits, navigation skills and many other components necessary for an extended kayaking trip.
 The groups will also complete a "shakedown" trip to our Well Site.
+Campers will need to demonstrate kayaking proficiency and safety skills including wet exits before heading out on trail.

-Campers take two days to drive to their put-in point at Killarney, Canada, where they begin their three-week expedition.
+Campers take one day bus ride to their put-in point at Killarney, Canada, where they begin their three-week expedition.
 During this experience, campers work on their kayak-touring skills which require a solid foundation in safety, stamina, and resiliency.
 This trip is self-supported, meaning camper boats will be loaded with their personal and group gear.
 Loaded kayaks offer unique challenges, so it is essential that campers come to Miniwanca with an adequate level of physical fitness.

-Campers will return to camp and participate in Nostos, a Miniwancawide celebration of our Voyageur and Odyssey campers and will get to share their voyage with the other campers and Miniwanca staff.
+Campers will return to camp and participate in Nostos, a Miniwanca-wide celebration of our Voyageur and Odyssey campers and will get to share their voyage with the other campers and Miniwanca staff.